FmasterofU/NSmart-RE/README.md

 ## Test

-Now we create a few test call in accordance to the call's in the decompiled java code shown previously from `buslogic.nsmartapp.api.CitiesExtendedApi.class` and `buslogic.nsmartapp.ui.SplashActivity.class`.
+Now we create a few test calls in accordance with the decompiled java code shown previously, from `buslogic.nsmartapp.api.CitiesExtendedApi.class` and `buslogic.nsmartapp.ui.SplashActivity.class`.

 ```bash
 curl --location --request GET 'https://online.nsmart.rs/publicapi/v1/networkextended.php?action=get_cities_extended' --header 'X-Api-Authentication: 4670f468049bbee2260'
 ```
-From the [response JSON](sample-response-cities-extended.json) we extract station information, for instance, the ID for the station "Narodnog Fronta - Šekspirova" is `6532`.
+From the [response JSON](sample-response-cities-extended.json) we extract the station information.
+For instance, the ID for the station "Narodnog Fronta - Šekspirova" is `6532`.
 Now we can form the Announcment API call for this station:
 ```bash
 curl --location --request GET 'https://online.nsmart.rs/publicapi/v1/announcement/announcement.php?ibfm=TM00000&station_uid=6532' --header 'X-Api-Authentication: 4670f468049bbee2260'
 ```
-The [JSON response](sample-response-announcment-6532.json), among other things, gives the exact current position for all busses that stop at the given bus station.
+The [JSON response](sample-response-announcment-6532.json), among other things, gives us the exact current position for all busses that stop at the given bus station.

+## Contributors
+ - Nemanja Popović (Android Dev)
+ - Anja Ekres (the idea)
+ - Dejan Bogosavljev (Generalissimo)